“She’s so talented! I wish I could sing like that, but I’m completely tone deaf.”

 - a smokey sexy voice

-Over time, you will notice yourself favoring some of those voices over others, and gradually you will start to amass more and more go-to weapons in your “singing arsenal”.
+Over time, you will notice yourself favoring some voices over others, and gradually you’ll start to amass the go-to weapons of your “singing arsenal”.

 Part II: Daily Practice Techniques

 So now that we’ve covered confindence and style…